 The guide has been produced by the Specialist and Economic Crime Directorate of the Metropolitan Police Service, and is jointly funded by the National Fraud Authority and the MPS Diversity and Citizen Focus Directorate.

-A PDF-version of 'The Little Book of Big Scams' is available to download on the Met Police website.
+A PDF-version of 'The Little Book of Big Scams' is available to download.

 For more information please visit World Elder Abuse Awareness Day.